Sergey Nivens - Fotolia

 RHEL 8 will require a Btrfs alternative

-When Red Hat releases RHEL 8 sometime in 2018, the company will also cease development of the Btrfs file system.
+When Red Hat releases RHEL 8, the company will also cease development of the Btrfs file system.
 Btrfs uses copy-on-write (COW) technology to ensure that new blocks don't overwrite old blocks and back-references to ease the repair process.
 But recently, Btrfs has earned a negative reputation, mostly due to new features that are not stable enough to use and its lack of the fsck utility.

 Btrfs won't go away completely when Red Hat releases RHEL 8; a variety of major companies, such as Facebook and Oracle, continue to use and develop the file system.
 But RHEL users can look for alternatives.
 Both XFS and Ext4 are valid options.
 Like Btrfs, XFS uses COW technology, but it struggles with small files, such as mail server workloads.